More about: 10 Best Things to Do in Aberdeen

 During your visit to this museum, which celebrates the military life of the Gordon Highlanders, you will see exhibits such as the Victory Gallery, which includes weapons, medals, and other objects that belonged to the soldiers who were part of this group at various times in history.

 You will also be able to see the Highlanders' decorations and personal items.
-You will also get an idea of what everyday life was like for these soldiers through the projections and interactive exhibitions presented in the museum.
+You will also get an idea of what everyday life was like for these soldiers through the projections and interactive exhibits presented in the museum.

 Useful information